medialab/xan/docs/cookbook/dataviz.md

 Then, see how the first cell of the `transcript` column contains a highlighted leading newline character?
 The `view` command will highlight a lot of those patterns to easily spot irregularities about your data, such as empty cells (displayed as a greyed out `<empty>`), leading/trailing whitespace etc.

 Finally, see how last row is also a dummy one full of ellipsis `…` characters?
-That's because `xan view`, like most `xan` commands, follow a streaming approach and only displays the first rows of your data by default (my screenshots use 10, but the command's default is 100).
+That's because `xan view`, like most `xan` commands, follow a streaming approach and only displays the first rows of your data by default (my screenshots shows only 10, but the command's default is 100).

 The command works thusly because you usually don't need to consume all rows of a file to be able to preview it efficiently and because, as a human, you won't be able to read more than some hundreds of rows by yourself anyway ;).

-What's more `xan view` is usually the last step of a complex `xan pipeline` yielding a stream you should not need to consume entirely to make sure it spits out the required data, which is the reason why you used `xan view` in the first place instead of piping the result to a file.
+What's more `xan view` is usually the last step of a complex `xan pipeline` yielding a stream.
+You should not need to consume it entirely to make sure it spits out the required data, which is the reason why you used `xan view` in the first place instead of piping the result to a file.

 *Printing more rows*